michalkmet/xp-tic-tac-toe-test/README.md

 - ⚠ TODO UAT3.1: It should have player 1
 - ⚠ TODO UAT3.2: It should have player 2
 - ⚠ TODO UAT3.3: Player 1 should have possibility to place 'x' on the empty square
-- ⚠ TODO UAT3.4: Player 2 should have possibility to place 'y' on the empty square
+- ⚠ TODO UAT3.4: Player 2 should have possibility to place 'o' on the empty square

 STORY 4: We need to check if someone wins the game
 - ⚠ TODO UAT4.1: It should return 'player1 wins' when there are three connected xxx in one row